Bonus material: Free workshop on how to move from purées to finger foods

 - Reaches for and brings large objects to their mouth.

-See this podcast episode for more clarification on each of these signs.
+See this podcast episode for more clarification on each of these signs and to assess if your baby is ready for solid foods.

 For some babies, these signs may show up at 5.5 months of age, for others it may not be until 6.5 months of age.
 But no 4 or 5 month old baby truly shows all these developmental signs of readiness, and so solids should not be introduced before that.